-Bootstrap Percentile Intervals.
 The next level of sophistication is to use the empirical distribution of the bootstrap realisations as a proxy for the sampling distribution of the statistic of interest.
-We arrive directly at an approximate confidence interval of the form $[t{1-\alpha/2}^{\star}, t{\alpha/2}^{\star}]$ where $t{\alpha}^{\star}$ denotes the level $\alpha$ critical value of the bootstrap distribution.
+We arrive directly at an approximate confidence interval of the form $[t{1-\alpha/2}^, t{\alpha/2}^]$ where t{α}^ denotes the level α critical value of the bootstrap distribution.

-Again this is a nice simple approach, but it does depend rather strongly on the quality of the approximation of the sampling distribution of T by the bootstrap distribution and this is determined by the original sample size, amongst other factors.
-Approximate Pivotal Quantity Approach.
-Another common approach to the problem has better asymptotic properties than the approach of the previous section and should generally be preferred in practice.
+Again this is a nice simple approach, but it does depend rather strongly on the quality of the approximation of the sampling distribution of T by the bootstrap distribution, and this is determined by the original sample size, amongst other factors.